kailash-manasarovar/statement/docs/timeline/2023/june.md

 ### Ana Requena and Julia Lohmann

-- I see pictures of strips of hanging seaweed such as that which you can see behind Julia in the photo below.
+- On the `@sinremite` and `@jctot19` accounts, I see pictures of strips of hanging seaweed such as that which you can see behind Julia in the photo below.

 ![Julia Lohmann](../../content/images/julia-lohman.jpg)